THE SHORT STORY

 THE BIT YOU NEED TO INCLUDE TO IMPRESS PEOPLE

-Renowned for her irreverence for genre and mesmerising stage presence, the accidentally French songstress (she lost her passport on a train to Paris and, 10 years later, ended up a French National) has supported artists as diverse as Tame Impala, Nick Cave, Fun Lovin’ Criminals, James (UK), Mick Jones (The Clash) Yodelice, The Do, Charlie Winston and shared the bill with Kelis, Keane, Franz Ferdinand, Lily Allen and Snow Patrol.
+Renowned for her genre-hopping irreverence and mesmerising stage presence, the Melbourne born, Paris bred songstress, Nadéah Miranda, has supported artists as diverse as Tame Impala, Nick Cave, Mick Jones (The Clash), Fun Lovin’ Criminals, James, The Do, Damian Rice, Yodelice and Charlie Winston and shared the bill with artists such as Franz Ferdinand, Keane, Kelis, Funkadelic, Snow Patrol and Lily Allen.

-Stylistically, Nadéah is influenced by her musical partnerships and geographical whereabouts: in Brighton, UK, it was guitar-based alt rock.
-Paris, with classical conductor Nicola Tescari, she embraced a jazzy quasi-classical feel, resulting in the musical eclecticism that is Venus Gets Even.
-She then briefly moved to Los Angeles, heralding a return to her rock roots for While the Heart Beats before, once again returning to her adopted home, Paris to complete the electro-orchestral album, MilkTeeth, with Nicola Tescari.
+Stylistically, Nadéah is influenced by her musical partnerships and geographical whereabouts: in Brighton, UK, it was alt rock.
+In Paris, after a chance meeting with classical conductor Nicola Tescari, she embraced a jazz quasi classical feel, resulting in the eclecticism that is Venus Gets Even.
+She then moved to Los Angeles, heralding a return to her rock roots with While the Heart Beats (Rob Ellis (PJ Harvey, Bat for Lashes) and Nouvelle Vague co-founderMarc Collin) before returning to her adopted home, Paris, to complete the electro-orchestral album, Milkteeth and later, Vite in Fuga, with Nicola Tescari.

 Nadéah is currently residing between multiple sonic hemispheres – minimalist Bauhaus Electro, with her electro side project,Christian Holiday Camp, a country/mongolian folk get up with virtuoso guitaristMathias Duplessy and a solo Misery Pop album written as a result of being held hostage by the Australian government for 18 months solid.
 It’s a covid thing, nothing personal.